MJKWoolnough/sessions/README.md

 }
 ```

-Store is the interface for any stores in this package
+Store is the interface for any stores in this package.